If My Business Is in Trouble Should I Get in Touch With a Liquidator?

 Can I Continue to Run a Business If I Have Been the Director of a Company That Has Been Liquidated?

 Liquidation does not have to mean your business days are over.
 We can help to guide you into your new life, after liquidation.
 If you ﬁle for bankruptcy then you are disqualiﬁed from being a director for the 3 years you are bankrupt, however this is normally not the case with liquidation.
 At Bankruptcy Experts Melbourne we are specialists at Business Re-Structuring and Business Turnaround.
-Feel free to contact us on 1300 795 575 and we will help you to work out your new company plan.
+Feel free to contact us on Bankruptcy Experts we are specialists at Business Re-Structuring and Business Turnaround.
+Feel free to get in touch with us on 1300 795 575 and we will help you to work out your new business plan.

 What If I Have an ATO Debt?